 NAM Director: Nick Mundis

-On April 12, the Church of the Lutheran Brethren Council of Directors approved President Larson’s recommendation to call Rev. Nick Mundis as the Director of our newly restructured department of North American Mission.
+On April 12, the Church of the Lutheran Brethren Council of Directors approved President Larson’s recommendation to call Rev. Nick Mundis as the Director of our newly restructured North American Mission department.
+He will begin his call on August 15, 2019.

 Nick has served as the Senior Pastor of Oak Hill Church in Bloomington, Minnesota since 2003.
 His primary role as Director of North American Mission will be to advance the CLB disciple-making movement by resourcing congregational vitality.